resolve109/study-aws-sa/aws-study-guide.md

   - Provides continuous backups of your tables, allowing restore to any second in the last 1-35 days
   - Can easily meet an RPO of 15 minutes and an RTO of 1 hour by enabling PITR
   - Allows quick recovery from accidental writes or deletes to a precise point in time
+  - Ideal solution for meeting RPO of 15 minutes and RTO of 1 hour requirements
+  - Enables recovery to any point in time within the last 35 days with second-level precision
+  - Superior to global tables for addressing data corruption scenarios that require point-in-time restoration
+  - More efficient and less time-consuming than exporting to S3 Glacier for recovery purposes

 ### Amazon Neptune
 - **Use Cases**: